Connection lost. Please refresh the page.

 Umbilicus

-The umbilicus forms the fibrous remnant of the umbilical cord
+The umbilicus forms the fibrous remnant of the fetal-maternal connection, the umbilical cord.

 During embryonic development, the umbilical cord acts as a conduit between mother and baby and creates a channel which allows blood to flow between the placenta and fetus.
 After birth, the umbilical cord detaches and a fibrous scar, the umbilicus, remains.
-The umbilicus contains the obliterated orifices of the three umbilical vessels (one vein, two arteries)
+The umbilicus contains the obliterated orifices of the three umbilical vessels (one vein, two arteries).
+Before birth, the umbilical vein functions as the source of oxygenated blood to the fetus via the liver and ductus venosus.
+In contrast, the paired umbilical arteries, branches of the internal iliac artery, carry waste materials and unoxygenated blood to the placenta.

-The umbilicus is composed of four parts/structures: the mamelon, cicatrix, cushion and furrows.
+The umbilicus is composed of four distinct anatomical structures: the mamelon, cicatrix, cushion and furrows.

 Take a closer look at the surface anatomy and regions of the abdomen with the study unit below: